-- coagulation blood tests (to see how quickly blood clots)
+- coagulation blood tests to see how quickly blood clots

 - liver function tests

-- alpha fetoprotein (a liver cancer screening)
+- alpha fetoprotein, a liver cancer screening

-If your blood is unable to pass through the liver, it creates a backup through other veins such as those in the esophagus.
-This is called esophageal varices.
+If your blood is unable to pass through your liver, it creates a backup through other veins such as those in the esophagus.
+This backup is called esophageal varices.

 Other complications from cirrhosis include:

-- bleeding (due to decreased clotting proteins)
+- bleeding due to decreased clotting proteins

 - sensitivity to medications (the liver processes medications in the body)